Night of the Comet: Soundtrack

 A soundtrack for the film was released by Macola Records.
 The soundtrack's "Learn to Love Again", a love duet performed by Amy Holland and Chris Farren, plays during a scene between Regina and Hector and in the closing credits.
 Other songs include "The Whole World is Celebratin'" (also performed by Chris Farren), "Lady in Love" and "Unbelievable" by Revolver, "Strong Heart" by John Townsend, "Trouble" by Skip Adams, "Living on the Edge" by Jocko Marcellino, "Virgin in Love" by Thom Pace, "Never Give Up" by Bobby Caldwell and "Hard Act to Follow" by Diana DeWitt.

 Legacy

 Night of the Comet developed a cult following in the years after its release.
 Keith Phipps of The Dissolve wrote that the film's cult following comes from how matter-of-factly it treats its weird premise.
 The film was voted number 10 in Bloody Disgusting's Top 10 Doomsday Horror Films in 2009.
 Maroney's character was an influence on Joss Whedon when he created Buffy Summers of Buffy the Vampire Slayer.

 Remake

-In October 2018, Orion Pictures hired Roxanne Benjamin to write a sci-fi-horror remake of the 1984 cult classic.
+In October 2018, Orion Pictures hired Roxanne Benjamin to write a sci-fi-horror remake of Night of the Comet.
 As of April 2019, Benjamin confirmed she had submitted her script for the remake to Orion.
+In January 2023 Benjamin stated that the remake was still alive, but was slowly going through the process at Orion.